We are. In fact, that’s why we started this blog.

 As a fifth-generation Tulsan, a new downtown resident, and a girl who is willing to pay out-of-pocket to prove Tulsa is more than the sum of its histories, the “there’s nothing to do here” rhetoric, and art deco architecture, I figured I was the best person to coordinate this blog.

-my posts on this blog: subvert the mainstream stuff-to-do circuits in this town to find the true essence of Tulsa, and have fun doing it.
+My favorite thing to do in life is debunk.
+That’s what I plan to do in my posts on this blog: subvert the mainstream stuff-to-do circuits in this town to find the true essence of Tulsa, and have fun doing it.
 I wanna make you laugh, too.

 Learn more about me here.